This music production tool is the reason why all new music sounds the same

 This technological wedge doesn’t stop at the act of music creation itself: Ellis believes that the way it’s packaged and then listened to only further separates us from the warm, feel-good vibrations we originally turned to music for.
 “There’s all kinds of losses that happen after music leaves the studio,” says USC professor of electrical engineering Chris Kyriakakis.
 “It’s basically all downhill from there.”

-It’s like “a palate that’s shrunk down to primary colors.”
+It’s like “a palette that’s shrunk down to primary colors.”
 Engineers compress tunes in order to convert them to files compatible with our multitude of devices.
 Information is immediately lost during compression, and then even more information is lost depending on what system we then play that file through.
-It’s like “a palate that’s shrunk down to primary colors,” Ellis says.
+It’s like “a palette that’s shrunk down to primary colors,” Ellis says.
 Listening to music through headphones that don’t perfectly fit into our ears, for example, or smartphone speakers that cut out frequencies emanating from the guitar, bass, and drums means we end up hearing an even more dumbed-down version of the sonic vibrancy the composer originally intended.

 Some efforts are being made to mitigate these effects.
 For example, Spotify recently tweaked the volume of their entire song library in order to try and bring some of the original subtlety back that was stolen from their compression.
 As Bruno Romani writes on Motherboard, “When compression occurs in an exaggerated way, it makes everything louder, which ends up stealing the dynamics away from the music itself.
 It’s like listening to that one loud friend of yours who always yells when they’re drunk.
 In addition to being bothersome, it also becomes monotonous after awhile.”